owenjpark/C-Triple-Plus/README.md

 2. formatfunctions.cpp - implementation of functions
 3. format.cpp - takes in input, uses functions, and produces output

 Format uses the lexer to take in input and prints out input in the code-like format with proper all proper indentations.
-It does not evaluate any statements, it simply prints it.
+It does not evaluate any statements, it simply prints them.

 Format uses the following funcitons:
 - indent() - prints out proper indentation based on how nested a statement is